DMFormer: Closing the Gap Between CNN and Vision Transformers: Experiments

 \subsection{Ablation studies}

-In this section, we conduct ablation studies on each component of \ouratt{} module to shed light on various architecture designs. \ourmethod{}-S is adopted as our baseline model, based on which we develop several variant models.
-To achieve comparable model complexity, we modify some block numbers.
-Results on ImageNet-1K~\citep{imagenet} classification, COCO~\citep{coco} object detection, and ADE20K~\citep{ade20k} semantic segmentation are reported to compare \ourmethod{}-S and its variants.
-Details are as follows:
+We conduct ablation studies on each component of \ouratt{} module to shed light on various architecture designs. \ourmethod{}-S is adopted as the baseline model.
+In the w/o multi-scale Conv variant, we only keep a single convolution branch with $7\times7$ kernel size.
+For w/o Expansion rate variant, we set $r$ in the \ouratt{} (see Table \ref{tab.architecture} and Fig. \ref{fig:MCA}) as 1.
+To achieve comparable model complexity, we modify block numbers in some variants.
+The experimental results in Table \ref{tab_ablation} indicate that all components in \ouratt{} are non-trivial to improve performance.

-\myPara{Expand Conv} The Expand Conv module expands the number of channels of input features to a higher dimension.
-We reduce the expand ratio $N$ from $4$ to $1$, while increasing the block number in the third stage to $12$ to achieve coarsely identical model complexity.
-It can be observed from Table \ref{tab:ablation} that the Top-1 accuracy on ImageNet-1K is comparable, while the performance of object detection and semantic segmentation is dropped with -0.2 AP on COCO and -0.9 mIoU on ADE20K.
-This result demonstrated that the expansion ratio in Expand Conv module is favorable to enhance performance for downstream tasks.

-\myPara{Parallel Conv} Parallel Conv module applies multi-branch structure with different kernel sizes, aiming to capture different types of patterns from input images.
-To provide a comparison, we replace the Parallel Conv module with a single $7\times 7$ convolution layer.
-Table~\ref{tab:ablation} shows that the Parallel Conv module brings about improvements of +0.3\% Top-1 accuracy on ImageNet-1K, +1.3 AP on COCO, and +1.2 mIoU on ADE20K.
-This phenomenon shows that the Parallel Conv module is superior to a single-branch convolution layer on three visual tasks with minor computation increases.

-\myPara{Residual Addition} Residual Addition is helpful for gradient propagating across multiplier layers.
-We remove the Residual Addition module to test its effect on \ourmethod{}-S. As presented in Table~\ref{tab:ablation}, performance drops (-0.2\% Top-1 accuracy on ImageNet-1K, -0.6 AP on COCO, and -0.7 mIoU on ADE20K) are observed for \ourmethod{}-S without Residual Addition module.
-Therefore, we keep the Residual Addition module by default.

-\myPara{Gating Mechanism} The gating mechanism is introduced in \ourmethod{} for the data-adaptive property.
-Specifically, it produces a collection of per-channel modulation weights, which introduces promising improvements to the representative learning capacity of deep networks.
-Profited from it, \ourmethod{}-S achieves improvements of +0.1\% Top-1 accuracy on ImageNet-1K, +0.5 AP on COCO, and +1.5 mIoU on ADE20K.
-The above results indicate the essential of the gating mechanism.